Kidney Beans Curry (Rajma Masala)

 FAQS

-If you don't have mustard oil, you can use vegetable oil, canola oil, or ghee as a substitute.
-Each will impart a slightly different flavor, but the dish will still be delicious.
+If you don't have mustard oil, you can substitute it with vegetable oil, canola oil, or coconut oil.
+Each of these oils will impart a different flavor, but they will still work well in the cooking process of Rajma Masala.

 Loading reviews...